robren/quandl_fund_xlsx/README.rst

 The output excel worksheet for each ticker processed is divided into three main areas:

-- Quandl statement indicators.
+- Sharadar statement indicators.
 This is data obtained from the three main financial statements; the Income Statement, the Balance Sheet and the Cash Flow Statement.

-- Quandl Metrics and Ratio Indicators.
+- Sharadar Metrics and Ratio Indicators.
 These are quandl provided financial ratios.

 - Calculated Metrics and Ratios.
 These are calculated by the package from the Sharadars data provided and tabulated by the statement indicators and the